NSITonline/NSIT-Connect/README.md

 <img src="/../master/screenshots/2.png" width="200"> <img src="/../master/screenshots/3.png" width="200">

 ### 3.Video
 [Junoon Photography Club's YouTube channel](https://www.youtube.com/channel/UCu445B5LTXzkNr5eft8wNHg) is the source of all entertainment going on in the college.
-No one wants to miss out on them, so this section gets you the latest uploads and allows you to view them right there in the app.
+No one wants to miss out on them, so this section gets you the latest uploads and also allows you to view them right there in the app.

 <img src="/../master/screenshots/4.png" width="200">